TerranceK/ALXT_Udacity_Project3_Data_Visualisation/README.md

-# Identifying the siitability of different feature for predicting a borrower's Annual Percentage Rate (APR) for a loan
+# Guaging the suitability of different feature for predicting a borrower's Annual Percentage Rate (APR) for a loan
 ## by TERRANCE KANYEZI